ohwada/Star_Trek_Text_Game/cpp/README.md

 ### How to Play <br/>

-You control the Enterprise and destroy the Klingons <br/>
+You fly the Enterprise and destroy the Klingons <br/>

 detail see below <br/>
 https://github.com/ohwada/Star_Trek_Text_Game/blob/master/cpp/howtoplay.md <br/>